sharma-swati/Opportunistic/README.md

 1) Download [raw data files](https://drive.google.com/file/d/1hFp7O747408D8t5442f0Sjit7wXKXI1z/view?usp=sharing) and decompress them.
 2) Install Python 3 and the following packages: joblib, numpy, pandas, matplotlib, scipy, sklearn, jupyter, pytorch.
 3) Use Demo_Dataset.ipynb to see an example on how to use the predefined task.
-4) Alternatively, you can expand nhanes.py to define new tasks by following the implementation logic of the provided sample.
+4) Expand nhanes.py to define new tasks by following the implementation logic of the provided sample.

 ##### For a detailed explanation of the methods used here for the cost-sensetive health dataset, please refer to: ["Nutrition and Health Data for Cost-Sensitive Learning"](https://arxiv.org/abs/1902.07102)